Gayatrimurali/acme-fitness-store/lab-guide/Lab-7-Set-Request-Rate-Limits.md

 1. On the Create a new fork page, click on **Create fork**.

-1. Once the repository has been forked, navigate to `.github/workflows/catalog.yml` and replace the existing code with the below code:
+1. Once the repository has been forked, navigate to `.github/workflows/catalog.yml` path and replace the existing code with the below code:

      ```yml
      name: Deploy Catalog